How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Finally, it’s time to add your dry ingredient and star of the show, sugar.
 The best way to incorporate sugar is by gently folding and adding a little at a time.
 You can stir the scrub between each addition of sugar until you reach an even texture.

 You can add as little or as much sugar as you’d like to get your desired consistency.
-Also, adding it slowly will ensure there are no lumps or dry clumps of sugar that haven’t been distributed in your scrub.
+Additionally, adding it slowly will ensure that there are no lumps or dry clumps of sugar that haven’t been fully distributed in your scrub.

 6. Package Your Scrub

 Once you’ve finally achieved your desired texture, it’s time to find a place to store your new emulsifying sugar scrub!
-A great option would be to pick airtight packaging that can help create a longer shelf life for your homemade scrub.
+A great option would be to choose airtight packaging that can help extend the shelf life of your homemade scrub.

 Or you can add it to any container if you’re not worried about promoting longevity.